De'Von Achane: College career

+Achane also competed for the Texas A&M Aggies track and field team as a sprinter.

 Professional career

 Achane was praised for his blazing speed and great inside running, but fell in the draft due to his size standards for NFL running backs, despite his muscular stature.
 Achane had the fastest 40-yard dash among all running backs in the draft.

 The Miami Dolphins selected Achane in the third round, 84th overall, of the 2023 NFL draft.